crashlytics/digits-theming-ios/README.md

 ## Project

-The sample show how to set the following:
+The sample shows how to set the following:

 1. Logo
 2. Label and Body fonts